MalombaKevin/Malombacodes/steps.md

     + Memes
     + search results
     + Pedia
++ create a forms.py file in the app directory

 #### Profile setup
     + create profile class in model
     + create form to add to profile
+    + migrate to database
     + create a template for the form for adding profile
     + create a view function to add profile
     + create a urls path for the add profile